orangespaceman/training-notes/html-css.md

 Unfloated content flows and wraps around floated elements

-Floats work better for layout - unlike absolutely positioned elements, floated elements remain in the document flow, so can expand with content
+Floats are better that positioning for layout - unlike absolutely positioned elements, floated elements remain in the document flow, so can expand with content

 You should (almost) always set widths on floated elements, although elements with inherent widths (e.g. images) don't need a width set

+#### Controlling floats

-If we want to control how many appear on a line, we can wrap a div element around the floated content, and set a width.
+If we want to control how many floated elements appear on a line, we can wrap a div element around the floated content, and set a width:

 ```
 <div id="block-container">